Knowing how high (or low) a Video Game Designer’s Salary is or should be, is something I like researching every now and then.

 Video Game Designer Salary in different countries

-As anything that is created digitally, a larger Video Game too is something that will usually not be developed at one place only.
+Like anything that is created digitally, a larger Video Game also is something that will usually not be developed at one place only.

 Depending on the country you are in the Salary of a Video Game designer might differ a lot from other countries.
 This depends a lot on the cost of living and overall wages in your country.